| <!DOCTYPE HTML> |

 | The parsing session can be used to report parser errors.</li> |

-| <li>a <code>matcher</code> variable is a sequence of <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/mbe/macro_parser/enum.MatcherLoc.html"><code>MatcherLoc</code></a>s that we want to match |
+| <li>a <code>matcher</code> variable is a sequence of <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/mbe/macro_parser/enum.MatcherLoc.html"><code>MatcherLoc</code></a>s that we want to match the token stream |

-| the token stream against.
-They're converted from token trees before matching.</li> |
+| They’re converted from the original token trees in the macro’s definition before matching.</li> |

 | </ul> |